Moving toward new planning rules

-We are committed to a devising and implementing a planning framework that supports not just our requirements but the community’s values and aspirations for our area.
+We are committed to developing and implementing a planning framework that supports, not just our requirements, but the community’s values and aspirations for our area.

 The way we plan for the area’s growth and regulate development is undertaken through local environmental plans (LEPs) and development controls plans (DCPs).

 Until now, we have been managing planning controls in line with each of the former council areas' adopted LEPs and DCPs.

 Development of a single LEP and DCP for the Northern Beaches has started and when complete will provide our community with a clearer, simpler and fairer set of planning rules.
 This will be mainly based on existing controls and does not seek to increase building heights or densities in residential areas, except as provided for by the Northern Beaches Local Housing Strategy, which identifies a need for only 275 additional dwellings within the next 15 years.